ahabeger/indexWiki/README.md

 - check if infile is valid XML

 # To do:
+- improve accuracy of markup remover
+- move to porter2 -  after threading
 - move progress bar to .h / .c file, add features (ETA and rate to progress bar)
 - add auto -human readable to filesize / progress bar
-- multi thread -- probably not worth much, I/O bound
- - g_str_to_ascii () - after threading
- - move to porter2 -  after threading
 - SQLite - replace flat file  - replace judy too?
- - check if outfile is valid SQL at ClI parse
+ - check if outfile is valid SQL at CLI parse
 - indexs to word_t types -- i think this is done
 - rename elements of ngramStats
-- fix free (gstrting) - no more malloc fail - probably memcp - create additional buffer
 - change formatting filtering from 4x ifs to a case statement
 - change to lighter weight / faster XML parser - 75% of time is in xmltextreaderread
 - change from xmltextreaderread to xmltextreadernext - will need logic & flow changes